ABOUT US

 We create awareness campaigns to educate the public about dyslexia and its implications, and to reduce the stigma associated with it.
 This campaign has focused on media outreach, such as radio and television spots, social media as well as posters and flyers.

-We create awareness by:
+We also create awareness by:

 • Organizing informational and training workshops